-Tweezers are formed of two or more candlesticks with matching highs or lows.
-These are normally spotted at an extended uptrend or down trend signifying a reversal in either of the trends.
+The Tweezers are two or more candlesticks with matching highs or lows.
+They are normally spotted at an extended uptrend or down trend signifying a reversal in either of the trends.

-The first candle of a tweezers is the same as those in the current trend, for example if price is going long, then the first candlestick should be bullish.
-If price is going short, the first candle should be bearish while the second candlestick is of the opposite trend.
+The first candle of a tweezers is the same as those in the current trend.
+The second candlestick is opposite of the current trend.

 Tweezers Tops and Bottoms

 The Tweezers bottoms appears at the end of an extended downtrend.
 Therefore, they are bullish reversal patterns.
 They have real bodies, shadows or a doji and must have the same lows/bottoms.

 The shadows of the candlesticks are of the equal length therefore have equal lows.

 For the tweezers bottoms, a bearish candlestick forms first with a moderate shadow below.
 The next candlestick is bullish with equal body length and shadow sharing the same lows as the first candlestick